bulbeckh/mincopter/README.md

 | state/ | state estimation libraries which update copter state object (position, velocity, angular accel/rotation) |
 | arch/ | HAL and architecture-specific backends |
 | mincopter/ | entry point and initialisation code and scheduling of main flight loops |

-**NOTE**
-I had previously been using ArduPilot-3.1.2 as the 'last supported' firmware for APM2.5, however, I have recently found out that this was just a typo and instead, the actual last supported version is `ArduCopter-3.2.1`.

-I have now included `AP_HAL_Linux`, however, the sensors associated with the Linux-based boards are different.
-I need to implement a pure SITL HAL that is based on Linux but uses a software 'sensor' interface to mimic sensor readings.

-### `Changes since hard-fork (ArduPilot-3.1.2)`
-- Moved from .pde files to .cpp and header files
-- Migrated build system to cmake
-- Removed unused/extra libraries (see below table)
-- Removed manual flight modes and functionality
-- Removed GCS communication and Mavlink protocol support

-### What is the aim?
-To have a minimal, modular, and optimised UAV QuadCopter runtime that can support multiple architectures (AVR, ARM, x86-64).
-It should be modular enough to support multiple different state estimation/representation (DCM, Quaternion) and sensor fusion libraries (NavEKF, InertialNav) and control algorithms (PID, MPC, RL).

-### What is target state for completion?
-- HAL (Hardware Abstraction Layer) with backends for Linux and AVR.
-(Support for ARM in later release)
-- Flight controller libraries for PID control and MPC control.
-(Support for RL in later release)
-- Asynchronous console interface (client application written in Python) for retrieving logs and streaming live sensor and variable readings
-- Actual hardware re-implementation of drone board with different sensors to showcase HAL benefit

 ### `TODO`
 - [ ] Rewrite AP_Scheduler in arch/